IndexedConv/IndexedConv/README.rst

 Contributing
 ============

 All contributions are welcome.
-Start contacting the authors, either directly by email or by creating a GitHub issue.
+Start by contacting the authors, either directly by email or by creating a GitHub issue.